maxtmiller/maxtmiller.github.io/content/posts/2026-02-16-rag-chatbot.md

 * **Multimodal RAG:** The ability to retrieve and "read" charts, tables, and images within documents.
 This would be the natural next step for handling complex corporate PDFs or technical manuals.

 This project was a vital step in understanding the "plumbing" of AI.
 While the models will get faster and the windows will get larger, the core principles of **query clarity, context relevance, and output structure** will remain the pillars of great AI engineering.

-Here is the updated References section formatted specifically in the numerical, streamlined style you requested.

 ---